ProtocolONE/ptah-docs/content/docs/fonts-and-colors.md

 Ptah has a built-in Google Fonts library which offers about 1000 fonts to choose from for all your text and button needs.

 {{< hint >}}
-To adjust page fonts, open *Fonts* on the Settings Panel.
-Choose the desired fonts for headlines, text and buttons from the Google Fonts library.
+- To adjust page fonts, open *Fonts* on Settings Panel.
+- Choose the desired fonts for headline, text and button from the Google Fonts library.
 {{< /hint >}}

 {{< figure src="/images/fonts.png">}}